 The reduced production of red blood cells often leads to anemia Overview of Anemia Anemia is a condition in which the number of red blood cells is low.
 Red blood cells contain hemoglobin, a protein that enables them to carry oxygen from the lungs and deliver it to all parts... read more , which causes fatigue, weakness, and paleness (pallor) and may lead to heart problems.
 Decreased production of white blood cells leads to repeated infections, which may cause fever and chills.
 Decreased platelet production impairs the blood's ability to clot and results in easy bruising or bleeding.

-Pieces of monoclonal antibodies, known as light chains, frequently end up in the collecting system of the kidneys, sometimes permanently damaging them by interfering with their filtering function and leading to kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
-Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
-Kidney... read more .
+Pieces of monoclonal antibodies, known as light chains, frequently end up in the collecting system of the kidneys, sometimes permanently damaging them by interfering with their filtering function and leading to kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney failure has many possible causes.
+Some lead to a rapid decline in kidney function... read more .
 The light chain pieces of the antibody in the urine (or blood) are called Bence Jones proteins.
 The increased number of growing cancerous cells can lead to the overproduction and excretion of uric acid in the urine, which can lead to kidney stones.
 Deposits of certain types of antibody pieces in the kidneys or other organs can lead to amyloidosis Amyloidosis Amyloidosis is a rare disease in which abnormally folded proteins form amyloid fibrils that accumulate in various tissues and organs, sometimes leading to organ dysfunction, organ failure, and... read more , another serious disorder found in a small number of people with multiple myeloma.

 Diagnosis of Multiple Myeloma